vtvrv/Cuphead_Accessibility_Mod/README.md

 - dotnet new bepinex5plugin -n Cuphead_Accessibility -T net35 -U 5.6.2
 - dotnet restore Cuphead_Accessibility

-Added an assembly reference to "Assembly-CSharp.dll" of Cuphead Legacy Version (The version built on Unity Version 5).
+Add an assembly reference to "Assembly-CSharp.dll" of Cuphead Legacy Version (The version built on Unity Version 5).

 This maintains compatibility with all versions of Cuphead.